Acting for the defendant in a US$16m banking claim in the Courts of the DIFC

 - EWHC 1376 (Comm) – the first reported decision on the correct interpretation of CPR 6.15, cited at White Book vol. 1 note 6.15.3 (on substituted service)

 - Further interim applications and hearings: EWHC 119 (Comm), EWHC 215 (Comm), EWHC 2281 (Comm), EWHC 2905 (Comm), EWHC 1376 (Comm).

 Dominic Adams v Stewart Ford, Keydata Investments Services Ltd & Ors.

-Shail is instructed with Graham Chapman for over 100 Claimant investors in technology based tax mitigation investment schemes, appearing in:-
+Shail was instructed with Graham Chapman for over 100 Claimant investors in technology based tax mitigation investment schemes, appearing in:

 - EWCA Civ 544; All ER (D) 137 (Court of Appeal, abuse of process/strikeout)